CHAOWEICHIU/favorite-food-recipe/README.md

 > :fire: Angular

-> MVC pattern, including objects, module patterns and functions that encapsulated business logic, handle form validation and DOM manipulation.
+> 1. MVC pattern, including objects, module patterns and functions that encapsulated business logic, handle form validation and DOM manipulation.

-> Single Page Application with the goal of providing a user experience similar to that of a desktop application.
+> 2. Single Page Application with the goal of providing a user experience similar to that of a desktop application.

-> Custom-directives to extend the functionality of HTML
+> 3. Custom-directives to extend the functionality of HTML

-> Angular Custom Filter to extend built-in Angular filters
+> 4. Angular Custom Filter to extend built-in Angular filters

-- JSON Web Token
+> :fire: JSON Web Token

- - To secure client credential and without losing the flexibility of a client making request to server to perform CRUD actions to RESTful API
+> 1. To secure client credential and without losing the flexibility of a client making request to server to perform CRUD actions to RESTful API

-- Socket.IO
+> :fire: Socket.IO

- - To make real-time update to all clients (chat room in this application)
+> 1. To make real-time update to all clients (chat room in this application)

-- Bootstrap
+> Bootstrap

- - Applied a responsive design that fitted all users and devices from desktop to mobile phone using.
+> 1. Applied a responsive design that fitted all users and devices from desktop to mobile phone using.

 > **More Coming...**